NewsMilwaukee County

 READ ALSO: Business owner, patrons push for safer downtown after deadly shooting

 In the month of July alone, nine people were shot in the busy entertainment district.
 Three of the victims died as a result of their injuries.
+Two women were also seriously injured when a vehicle crashed through a barricade in the area.

 During an emergency meeting at City Hall held last week, Milwaukee police said they would dedicate more officers to Water Street during the weekend; however, it has been noted that the police force is already short-staffed.

-Community activist Shawn Moore told TMJ4 that all he heard from the emergency meeting was reactive steps rather than proactive solutions.
+Community activist Shawn Moore told TMJ4 that all he heard at the emergency meeting were reactive steps rather than proactive solutions.
+He said he wanted to see plans for “de-escalation before the incident reaches that boiling point.”

 Let's talk: